Welcome to Our Creche

 Child Protection and Safeguarding

 Your child’s safety is our most important priority.
 If we are worried about your child’s welfare or safety, we will discuss this with you (except in the case of suspected sexual abuse) and may pass on our concerns to LB Camden’s Safeguarding team if appropriate.
-We are regulated by our safeguarding policy, which is available for you on request.
+We have a safeguarding policy, which is available for you on request.

 Complaints and Concerns